Yimikami/Koochi/to-do.md

 - [ ] Links which contain images will be displayed automatically in the chat.
 - [ ] Users can send GIFs in the chat.
-- [ ] Chat input and edit input don't scale based on the content.
+- [X] Chat input and edit input don't scale based on the content.
 I will try to fix this.
+- [X] Long messages should be wrapped.
 - [x] Edit input now has a emoji picker.

 # Server